dmitryilyin/puppet_tests/templates/templates.md

 * module.name - Module's name
 * module.path - Path to module on system where tests are made
-* module.path - List of PuppetTest objects
+* module.tests - List of PuppetTest objects

 PuppetTest
 ----------